 Check the latest government guidance for:

-- England – shielding and protecting people who are clinically extremely vulnerable from COVID-19 on GOV.UK
+- England – people previously considered clinically extremely vulnerable from COVID-19 on GOV.UK

-- Scotland – Scottish Government advice for people at highest risk
+- Scotland – Scottish Government advice for people on the Highest Risk List

 - Wales – Welsh Government guidance on shielding extremely vulnerable people